niwa/delft3d_to_streamtubes/README.txt

  - plotStreamtubes2d.m
  - plotStreamtubes.m

-Example/test function applying functions to oretiu model results
+Example/test function applying functions to oreti model results
  - test_streamtubes.m

 See comments in individual files for more info.